SciTools/iris/docs/iris/src/index.rst

 .. todolist::

-**A powerful, format-agnostic, community-driven Python library for analysing and visualising Earth science data.**
+**A powerful, format-agnostic, community-driven Python package for analysing and visualising Earth science data.**

 Iris implements a data model based on the `CF conventions <http://cfconventions.org>`_